LucyVers/ProjectAssignment_Workflow_With_Automated_Routines_for_Data/docs/development/data_quality_strategy.md

 - Range checks for numerical values
 - Format validation for standardized fields
-- Cross-reference verification where applicable
+- Cross-reference verification where applicable **NEW**: Enhanced validation for:
+- Personnummer uniqueness
+- Age verification
+- Address components

 ### 2. Completeness
 Ensuring all required data is present.